 The Bible is loaded with visions about a perfect world in the future, when the Messiah (the ruler appointed by God) will rule with peace and justice.
-The last book in the Bible, Revelation, is an incredibly long and detailed vision about the persecution of Jesus' followers and, at the end, Jesus' complete triumph over the persecutors.
+The last book in the Bible, Revelation, is an incredibly long and detailed vision about the persecution of Jesus's followers and, at the end, Jesus's complete triumph over the persecutors.

 Revelation 11.15-19 is one small section of that story that gives us a taste for the rest.
 It describes Christ taking power on earth when the seventh and last trumpet of judgment sounds.
 Then it is "Game over" for all his enemies.

 The Last Trumpet Sounds